Samyra312007/Samyra312007/README.md

 🎓 I am Sahil, a BTech 2nd year CSE student at IIIT Kurnool (IIITK).
 💡 Passionate about building projects that solve real-world problems.
 🚀 Always exploring new tools, frameworks, and challenges in tech.
-🤖 Enthusiast in full-stack development, web automation, web3, appdev and open source.
+🤖 Enthusiast in full-stack development, web automation, web3 and open source.
 🧠 Strong in problem-solving, communication, and collaboration.

 ---